 Of course, this not only requires you to be physically present, but mentally too.
 Therefore, switch your laptop off and mute your phone, so you’re not tempted to dip into work when you should be relaxing.

 What to do if finding a balance is still a struggle

 If you’ve tried these above suggestions and are still struggling to juggle your work and personal time, or the company you work for doesn’t value this balance, it may be time to consider looking for a new job with an organisation that will support your work-life balance goals.

-There are lots of businesses out there that support and actively encourage employees to create a better work-life balance.
+There are many businesses who support and actively encourage employees to create a better work-life balance.
 If you need some help, get in touch with Robert Half Singapore.